Circuit Insights: Towards Interpretability Beyond Activations: Dataset Processing

 \section{Dataset Processing}

-We used the uncopyrighted version of the Pile dataset \cite{gao2020pile}, available on Hugging Face (\url{https://huggingface.co/datasets/monology/pile-uncopyrighted}) with all copyrighted content removed.
+We used the uncopyrighted version of the Pile dataset\footnote{\href{https://huggingface.co/datasets/monology/pile-uncopyrighted}{huggingface.co/datasets/monology/pile-uncopyrighted}} \citep{gao2020pile} with all copyrighted content removed.
 This version contains over 345.7 GB of training data from various sources.
-From this dataset, we extract two datasets of size 6GB (3.6B tokens), and 40MB (24M tokens) for generating MaxAct* descriptions and circuit based descriptions.
+From this dataset, we extract two datasets of size 6GB (2.3B tokens), and 40MB (24M tokens) for generating MaxAct* descriptions and circuit based descriptions.
 The extracted portion from the training partition was used to collect the most activated samples based on frequency quantile sampling for the smaller dataset and top percentile sampling for the larger dataset.
 For evaluations, we utilized the test partition from the same dataset, applying identical preprocessing steps as those used for the training data.

 Post processing involves several steps to ensure a balanced and informative dataset.
-First, we used the NLTK \cite{bird2009natural} sentence tokenizer to split large text chunks into individual sentences.
+First, we used the NLTK \citep{bird2009natural} sentence tokenizer to split large text chunks into individual sentences.
 We then filtered out sentences in the bottom and top fifth percentiles based on length, as these were typically out-of-distribution cases consisting of single words, characters, or a few outliers.
 This step helped achieve a more balanced distribution.
 Additionally, we removed sentences containing only numbers or special characters with no meaningful content.
 Finally, duplicate sentences were deleted.